IRES Intelligence Platform (IIP)

 The growing influence of large corporations refers to the steady ascendancy of multinationals over states and other non-governmental players in the global governance system.

-Multinationals today operate across multiple jurisdictions, so that they can design, register IP and sell in developed economies, while at the same time opting for low-tax or low- production-cost countries to circumvent unfavorable multilateral, regional or local regulations 30.
+Multinationals today operate across multiple jurisdictions, so that they can design, register Intellectual Property and sell in developed economies, while at the same time opting for low-tax or low- production-cost countries to circumvent unfavorable multilateral, regional or local regulations 39.

 Transnational corporations’ ability to directly invest and create jobs and economic growth gives them considerable leverage over countries.
 They can also influence intergovernmental organizations indirectly, by lobbying governments.